 How long does it typically take to earn a degree in applied psychology?

-Master's degrees in Applied Psychology typically require roughly two years of full-time study.
-Some accelerated or highly adaptable programs allow completion in as little as 15 months or less than a year.
-For part-time learners, the duration often extends to three or more years depending on the course load.
+Master’s programs in Applied Psychology typically require roughly two years of full-time study.
+Some accelerated or flexible graduate programs allow completion in as little as 15 months or less than a year, depending on course sequencing, enrollment pace, and whether the student can handle a heavier workload.
+Part-time graduate students often take three or more years.

 Table of contents